 Ed 306.27 High School Curriculum, Credits, Graduation Requirements, and Cocurricular Program.

-(a) The local school board shall require that no later than July 1, 2016, the curriculum content developed for each high school outlines district and graduation competencies and is consistent with RSA 193-C:3, III.
+(a) The school board shall require that the curriculum content developed for each high school outlines competencies and is consistent with RSA 193-C:3, III.

 (b) The required curriculum content shall comply with the following:

-(1) The program of studies shall include those courses in which students demonstrate achievement as well as other educational experiences and instructional activities required by Ed 306;
+(1) The program of studies shall include those learning opportunities in which students demonstrate achievement of competencies as well as other educational experiences and instructional activities required by Ed 306;

-(2) Courses shall be planned for the attainment of specific educational district and graduation competencies leading to the high school diploma;
+(2) Learning opportunities shall be planned for the attainment of specific competencies leading to the high school diploma;

-(3) The instructional program shall include:
+(3) The learning opportunties shall include:

 a.
 Procedures for diagnosing learner needs;

 b.
-Methods and strategies for teaching that incorporate learner needs;
+Methods and strategies that incorporate learner needs;

 c.
 Resource-based learning opportunities;

 d.
-Techniques for the evaluation of student outcomes, including performance assessment of district competencies; and
+Techniques for the evaluation of student outcomes, including performance assessment of competencies; and

 e.
 The provision of remedial instruction as needed.

-(4) Districts shall develop local policies that identify how the district shall engage students in creating and supporting extended learning opportunities that occur outside of the physical school building and outside of the usual school day in which students demonstrate achievement as well as other educational experiences and instructional activities required by Ed 306.

-(5) The extended learning opportunities in (4) above shall:
+(4) The extended learning opportunities shall:

 a.
 Consist of activities designed to:

-1. Provide acknowledgement of achievement or supplement regular academic courses; and
+1. Provide acknowledgement of achievement or supplement traditional academic experiences; and

 2. Promote the schools and individual students’ educational goals and objectives;

 b.
-Be governed by a policy adopted by the local school board that:
+Be governed by the required policy adopted by the school board that:

 1. Provides for the administration and supervision of the program;

-2. Outlines how certified school personnel will oversee, although not necessarily lead, facilitate, or coordinate, an individual student’s program;
+2. Outlines how certified school personnel will oversee, facilitate, or coordinate, an individual student’s program;

-3. Requires that each extended learning proposal be aligned with district and graduation competencies consistent with RSA 193-C:3 that students are expected to demonstrate for graduation, and be approved by the school prior to its beginning;
+3. Requires that each extended learning proposal be aligned with competencies that students are expected to demonstrate for graduation, and be approved by the school

-4. Specifies that students will be able to attain acknowledgement of achievement through mastery of district or graduation competencies for extended learning activities, including, but not limited to, independent study, private instruction, team sports, performing groups, internships, community service, and work study; and
+4. Specifies that students will be able to attain acknowledgement of achievement through proficiency of competencies for extended learning activities

-5. Requires that acknowledgement of achievement shall be based on a student’s demonstration of district or graduation competencies, as approved by a certified educator;
+5. Requires that credit shall be granted for any subject when a student is able to demonstrate proficiency in the required competencies that were approved by the school or certified educator;

 c.
 Incorporate student participation in selecting, organizing, and carrying out extended learning activities; and